robinbryce/quorum-gcp-preemptible/blog-series/article.md

 The cluster will now create automatically.

+After completion we have the following instance setup

+* 1x g1-small NOT pre-emptible for ingress
+* 3x n1-standard-2 pre-emptible for workloads

+We have a single static ip address.
+And this will cost 10x more money while it is 'floating' - about the same PCM as one of the VM instances!
+Once it gets assigned to an instance it isn't so eyewaterningly expensive.

+We also have NAT and a firewall config that permits inbound connection son 80 and 443.

 ### Deploy the ledger cluster resources (step 5)

 As before for the cluster workspace
-Create a workspace and link it to your fork of the repository.
+* Create a workspace and link it to your fork of the repository.
   * Set the name of the workspace.
 It can be convenient if the ledger workspace is related to the cluster workspace name
+  * Advanced Options
     * Set the terraform working directory to ledger
 * Enable 'only trigger runs when files in specified paths change' (it should select the working directory by default)
 * Create the workspace